-The UK government must ensure that the vital market for orphan drugs will continue to prosper following Brexit, says Kei Enomoto of Maucher Jenkins.
+The UK government must ensure that the vital market for orphan drugs will continue to prosper following Brexit.

 "Brexit means Brexit" is the strong and clear declaration from the UK's new prime minister, Theresa May.
 Unfortunately, however, no-one knows precisely what that means at present.
 The implications—some positive and some negative—are likely to be far-reaching in many sectors.
 Being very highly regulated, the life sciences sector will undoubtedly feel the effects of the UK's exit from Europe in the coming years, but what impact might it have on orphan drugs?

 There are some illnesses and conditions that occur so infrequently that the cost of developing and bringing to market a medicinal product to diagnose, prevent or treat the condition would not be recovered by the expected sales of the product.
 The development of a new drug is a lengthy and costly process and consequently pharmaceutical companies are often unwilling to invest in the development of those products.
 These rare conditions are often referred to as orphan conditions and the medicinal products as orphan drugs.

 Rare conditions are an important public health issue—around 30 million people living in Europe (out of a population of almost 840 million) suffer from a rare disease.
 It is therefore necessary to stimulate the research, development and bringing to market of appropriate medications by the pharmaceutical industry, as patients suffering from rare conditions deserve the same quality, safety and efficacy in medicinal products as other patients.

 The EU orphan drug regulation (No. 141/2000) was introduced in 1999.
 Under this regulation, a pharmaceutical company developing an orphan drug can benefit from a number of incentives, including market exclusivity for the drug for a period of ten years, provided it meets the necessary criteria.